 Not sure how to tell if your identity has been stolen?
 By carefully monitoring your credit, bank accounts, medical bills, and other important records, you may be able to spot signs of identity theft quickly, so you can limit the damage.
 Using an identity protection service like ours can add an additional layer of detection.

-If you regularly check your bank accounts and credit reports, or use a credit monitoring service like the one we offer, you may realize that your information has been compromised more quickly than those who don’t keep tabs on their credit and finances.
+The good news is that there are ways to spot signs of identity theft.
+If you regularly check your bank accounts and credit reports or use a credit monitoring service like the one we offer, you may realize that your information has been compromised more quickly than those who don’t keep tabs on their credit and finances.

-How to check if someone is using your identity
+How to check for identity theft

+Some signs of identity theft are easy to spot.
 There are certain red flags that can indicate when your personal information is being misused by an identity thief.
-For example, you may get a notification from an identity monitoring service like ours.

-• You experience unexpected difficulty in securing credit
+Unexpected difficulty in securing credit

-• You get bills for products or services you did not purchase
+Receiving bills for products or services you did not purchase

-• You’re missing physical mail, such as account statements from your bank or financial institution
+Missing physical mail, such as account statements from your bank or financial institution

-• You receive emails or phone calls about purchases you didn’t make or money you didn’t borrow
+Receiving emails or phone calls about purchases you didn’t make or money you didn’t borrow

 Where to check for identity theft